 1. Before beginning, be sure you’ve read and followed the first tip/trick mentioned below

 2. Have two plates handy.
-One with your flour and one to place the coated chicken
+One with your flour and garlic powder mixed in and one to place the coated chicken

 3. Season both sides of the chicken breast with salt and pepper

-4. With a fork, lightly coat both sides of the chicken with flour and set aside
+4. With a fork, lightly coat both sides of the chicken with flour mixture and set aside

-5. In a medium to large saute pan, heat 2 tbsp. of olive oil over medium heat
+5. In a medium to large saute pan, heat 2 tbsp. of olive oil over medium-high heat

-6. As olive oil becomes fragrant, add 1 tsp. of unsalted butter
+6. As olive oil becomes fragrant, add 1 tbsp. of unsalted butter

 7. Once butter has melted, add first batch of chicken to pan

-8. Cook chicken on 5-6 minutes on both sides (will be lightly browned on both sides)
+8. Cook chicken on 5 minutes or so on both sides (will be lightly browned on both sides)

 9. Once cooked, set aside on new plate